 Sometimes you don’t have the time, experience, or resources to get the shot you want.
 This doesn’t mean that you have to change your plans.
 Just use stock footage!

 We recommend using an HD video camera, meaning all of your own footage will be in HD.
 This means you must be sure to use HD stock footage.
 This used to be expensive, but now many reputable sites offer it cheaply or even for free.
 Our post How to Use Stock Footage and Find it for Free has a list of sites you should familiarize yourself with.

-By 2019, 80% of all content online will be video.
 It’s important for all startups to develop a workable, effective video strategy as soon as possible.
 It’s an easy, fun way to start telling customers about your organization and build a brand identity.
 Developing a successful video strategy takes time – what works for one business might not work for you.
 If something isn’t working, change it up!